Azure/azure-powershell/src/Network/Network/help/Get-AzFirewallPolicyDraft.md

 Get-AzFirewallPolicyDraft -AzureFirewallPolicyName firewallPolicy -ResourceGroupName TestRg
 ```

-This example gets a firewall policy draft associated with a policy named "firewallPolicy" in the resource group "TestRg"
+This example gets a firewall policy draft associated with a policy named "firewallPolicy" in the resource group "TestRg".

 ## PARAMETERS